perrette/papers/README.md

 See [Control fields when renaming file](#control-fields-when-renaming-file) for how to specify file naming patterns.

+It is also possible to do this on a full directory of files, recursively:

+   papers add --rename --recursive /home/perette/playground/papers/papers_test

+where, above, the `papers_test` directory contains a few PDF files.
+For each PDF, `papers` will attempt to extract the metadata and add the relevant file to the bibliography and renamed files to the files directory.

 ### Add library entry from its DOI

 If you already know the DOI of a PDF, and don't want to gamble the fulltext search and match, you can indicate it via `--doi`: